-Energy costs contribute to your business’ financial bottom line, so the more you can reduce your energy consumption, the more profitable your business may be.
+Energy costs contribute to your business’s financial bottom line, so the more you can reduce your energy consumption, the more profitable your business may be.
 Saving energy means saving money.

-Replace old heating and ventilation air conditioning systems with new, energy efficient systems.
+Replace old heating and ventilation air conditioning systems with new, energy-efficient systems.
 Look for heating and cooling systems that will suit your workspace layout and have the right capacity for your needs.
-While upfront costs may be more, replacing old and inefficient systems with more energy efficiency alternatives will save you money in the long-term.
+While upfront costs may be more, replacing old and inefficient systems with more energy-efficient alternatives will save you money in the long term.

 There are numerous things you can do to ensure energy efficiency within your workplace, including installing blinds or solar shades to cool your workplace, installing reflective window film or awnings on windows, installing ceiling and wall insulation, insulating water heaters and supply pipes, and testing all ducts for leakage.

 Ceiling fans cost less to run than air conditioning systems.
 As hot air rises, using a ceiling fan in winter can help move warm air around your premises, lowering your heating costs.
 Using a ceiling fan in summer can also be a more cost-effective and energy-efficient option, and if it isn’t enough to get to a comfortable temperature, it can be used in conjunction with an air conditioning system.